dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 We’ve seen two types of class in Angular.
 We have component classes, that’s the code files that act as backing classes to the HTML, and classes that we have created to hold data, classes that represent our model.
 The component classes are instantiated automatically by Angular when a component comes into view.
 The custom classes that we’ve created work very much like a Java class in that we can create one or more instances of those classes and each instance will have its own attributes.

 However sometimes people want to have a single instance of a class within our project that can be accessed by any component.
 This will give us a way of sharing data between the components and it can also allow us to provide some kind of useful shared functionality, maybe some utility functions, for example.
-This idea of a shared class in Angular is called a *service*.
-It’s really just any class that we can create but with one added feature, and that is that it can be instantiated once automatically and then injected into any of the classes in our application using Dependency Injection.
+This idea of a shared class in Angular is called a ***service***.
+It’s really just any class that we can create but with one added feature, and that is that it can be instantiated once automatically and then *injected* into any of the classes in our application using *Dependency Injection*.
 We’re going to let Angular instantiate it and make the single instance it creates available for us to use anywhere that we want to use it.

 ## 70 Creating a Service (7m)